Why get baptized?

 We Christians know that God has punished Jesus in our place for our sins, and that we are not punished.
 God disciplines those whom He loves.
 Read Hebrews 12.

 We know God is Good and Gracious and Loving in giving us the Way, the Truth and the Life for our salvation, our Savior Jesus.
 We know that He works all things for our good.
-We must always turn to God in His Word and prayer for answers, never away from Him.
-Sometimes the answers He has are not evident right now, but later.
+We must always turn to God in His Word and pray for answers, never away from Him.
+Sometimes the answers He has are not evident to us right now, but later.
 It may even be in heaven that we see and understand His purposes.

-Do you have a questions we haven’t covered?
+Do you have questions we haven’t covered?